sammuelyee/docs/cartodb-editor.md

 **Note:** The dataset metadata is stored separately from your [map metadata](#map-metadata).

-The following image displays the available privacy options.
+The following image, and table, display the available dataset privacy options.
 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy_datasetprivacyoptions.png' | prepend: site.baseurl }}" alt="Dataset Privacy Options" /></p>

-The following pricavy settings are available:

-Privacy Option | Description
+Dataset Privacy Option | Description
 ------------ | -------------
-Public | A public map is available to anyone on the internet and viewable from your public profile page on CartoDB With link | Provides a link to share the map.
-Only those people who have the link are able to find your dataset Private | A private dataset that only you can see
+Public | Available to anyone on the internet and viewable from your public profile page on CartoDB With link | Indicates that only people who have a link to the dataset are able to access it Private | A private dataset that is only visible to you

-There are multiple ways to access these privacy options.
+There are multiple ways to access these dataset privacy options.

 **Note:** Different privacy options may appear, depending on your account settings.

-#####How to Edit the Privacy Setting from your Dashboard
+#####Edit the Dataset Privacy Settings from your Dashboard
+The following procedure describes how to edit the dataset privacy settings from your datasets dashboard.

-1. Click *Your datasets* from your dashboard
+1. Click *Your datasets* from your dashboard drop-down menu

 	The datasets view appears, displaying all your datasets.